How to be a HERO for Autism Acceptance Month: Free live panel with top speakers

 But if you can, I dare you this week to find some humor in your own experience of autism, whatever that might be.

-Bring in outro music… because if you’re laughing with love in your heart, you are a few more steps toward acceptance.
+Because if you’re laughing with love in your heart, you are a few more steps toward acceptance.

 Maybe that’s the answer to laughing with autism: If it’s done with love in your heart, maybe laughter is just another expression of acceptance?